-This was of course a hypothetical look at what the financial services workplace of 2025 might look like.
+This was of course a hypothetical look at what financial services workplace might look like by 2025.
 But many of the essential concepts described are already being implemented in financial services companies with help from Fujitsu technology and services.
-If you fail to invest in workplace technologies that improve both productivity and employee experiences, your organization risks falling behind the competition.
-For the full results of a recent study, and recommendations to help you reimagine your workplace in order to embrace the future, please visit Fujitsu's site here.
+If you don't invest in workplace technologies that improve productivity while helping to attract and retain the best talent, you may find your organization falling behind the competition.
+For the full results of a recent workplace study, and recommendations on how to get your workplace future-ready, please visit Fujitsu's site here.